 The situation in Germany today, for example, clearly illustrates the effectiveness of this integration process and economic consolidation by the US as shown in Figure 38.
-According to 2020 IHS Markit data, only 13.3% of the German stock market's value is owned by Germans, while investors from North America and the UK own 58.3%.
-According to 2023 study by Ernst & Young revealed that at least 52.1% of the market value of the 40 blue-chip stocks that make up Germany's DAX index is owned by funds outside of Germany in 2022.
+According to 2020 IHS Markit data, only 13.3% of the German stock market's value is owned by Germans, while investors from North America and the UK own 58.3%.124 A 2023 study by Ernst & Young revealed that at least 52.1% of the market value of the 40 blue-chip stocks that make up Germany's DAX index is owned by funds outside of Germany in 2022.
 Of the remaining shares, 16.5% ownership is unidentified (very likely also owned by foreign capital), with only 31.3% of the market value owned by Germans.
-The major companies of the German economy are primarily not owned by Germans.

-Germany's industrial value added has declined from 9% of the world to just above 6% in the last 18 years.
-The loss of cheap Russian energy and its adaption to risk-managed decoupling are likely to be disastrous for its international competitiveness.
+Germany's industrial value added has declined from 9% of the world to just above 6% in the last 18 years.126 The loss of cheap Russian energy and its adaption to risk-managed decoupling are likely to be disastrous for its international competitiveness.
 In addition, the advent of Electric Vehicles (EV) has led to a huge loss with the end of the importance of the combustion engine.
 This had been a core one-hundred-year technology superiority enjoyed by Germany.

-In 2022, FDI in Germany decreased 50.4% year-on-year.
-Over the course of 15 quarters, starting in Q3 2019, Germany's GDP increased by a paltry 0.6% in total, in constant prices, whereas China increased 20.2% during the same period, and the US by $8.1\%.^{128}$
+In 2022, FDI in Germany decreased 50.4% year-on-year.127 Over the course of 15 quarters, starting in Q3 2019, Germany's GDP increased by a paltry 0.6% in total, in constant prices, whereas China increased 20.2% during the same period, and the US by $8.1\%.^{^{128}}$